ember-learn/ember-blog/source/2019-04-12-the-ember-times-issue-93.md

 Ember developers can make a strong case for choosing Ember at work.
 With stability comes peace of mind for business users, who "can relax knowing that deprecations & breaking changes will be flagged up months/years in advance."

-By choosing Ember, you can save your development team time, particularly once you're familiar with Ember.
+By choosing Ember, you can **save your development team time**, particularly once you're familiar with Ember.
 In recommending Ember, one respondent said:

 > You can learn Ember once and apply your knowledge in any other Ember project.
 That is an achievement which can't even be remotely accomplished by (other frameworks).
 Ember is always a coherent experience as all addons can be authored and consumed via the same tools.
 Spending less brainpower on tooling, setting up a testing environment, or writing testable code is a very good thing.

-It can be challenging to sway folks outside of the community to Ember.
+But it can be **challenging** to sway folks outside of the community to Ember.
 For example, another survey respondent shared:

 > [Ember] just isn't used broadly enough in my part of the country to encourage people in that direction.
 The exception is for a large team that is starting from scratch - there I would recommend it still.